Contact Dr. Jessica Krant

 Invasive treatments for sagging skin

 The most invasive treatment option for sagging skin is surgery.
-Surgical procedures relating to skin laxity range from face lifts to body contouring after weight loss to blepharoplasty (eyelid surgery) for drooping eyelids.
+Surgical procedures relating to skin laxity range from facelifts to body contouring after weight loss to blepharoplasty (eyelid surgery) for drooping eyelids.

 While surgery provides patients with a long-lasting solution to their sagging skin concerns, there are a few drawbacks to this treatment option.
 There are the general side effects that come with any surgery, such as bruising, bleeding, and swelling, which means that recovery from surgical procedures is longer than the aforementioned treatment options.
 Also, surgery comes with the risk of complications such as infections and the possibility of developing scars.